Window of the Log school

 Museums

-In 1825, when Taliaferro County was formed from five counties, our ancestors were here as enslaved people on the Plantations in Georgia Militia District 606, later called.
-They trained
+In 1825, when Taliaferro County was formed from five counties, our ancestors, despite being enslaved on the Plantations in Georgia Militia District 606, later called Springfield, showed remarkable resilience.

-After emancipation, our great-great-grandfather, his siblings, cousins, and friends drove seventy miles to Augusta University, later to become Morehouse College, pursuing an education.
+After emancipation, our great-great-grandfather, his siblings, cousins, and friends, driven by a strong determination, drove 70 miles to Augusta University, later to become Morehouse College, to pursue an education.

-In 1935, the Springfield School board purchased land, secured the plan for a Rosenwald design, and began to build the log cabin school, which opened as a school for Black children and operated as such from 1937 through 1955.
+In 1935, the Springfield School board purchased land, secured a Rosenwald design plan, and began construction of the log cabin school, which opened as a school for Black children and operated as such from 1937 through 1955.

-From 1955 until 1965, it served as a meeting place for the Masons, Odd-Fellows, and other Black organizations in the Community.
+From 1955 to 1965, it served as a meeting place for the Masons, Odd Fellows, and other Black organizations in the Community.

-In 1965, a community member, Springfield School graduate, and educator solicited others.
-They trained under the Southern Christian Leadership Conference (SCLC) Citizen Education Program to prepare Taliaferro County Black citizens to register to vote.
-They were joined by Summer Community Organization and Political Education (SCOPE) volunteers.
+In 1965, a community member, Springfield School graduate, and educator, along with others, played a pivotal role in the civil rights movement.
+They trained under the Southern Christian Leadership Conference (SCLC) Citizen Education Program, and Volunteers from Summer Community Organization and Political Education (SCOPE) to prepare Black citizens of Taliaferro County,

-The Springfield Log School is part of Georgia's untold story that needs to be told.
-We are working to become a part of the Civil Rights Trail and restore the building as a museum and repository.
+The Springfield Log School, a significant site in Georgia's untold story, played a crucial role in the Civil Rights Movement.
+We are working to become a part of the Civil Rights Trail and restore the building as a museum and repository, preserving the legacy of those who fought for equality.

 awarded $10,000.00 for your Springfield Community Center ARP Subaward project, as part of the American Rescue Plan Act of 2021.